OP-TEE/optee_website/index.md

           - format: text
             text_content:
                 text: >
-                    Later in 2013, [Linaro](https://www.linaro.org/) was starting for for the Security Working Group (SWG): one of the initial key tasks for the SWG was to work on an open-source TEE project.
+                    Later in 2013, [Linaro](https://www.linaro.org/) formed the Security Working Group (SWG): one of the initial key tasks for the SWG was to work on an open-source TEE project.
 After talking to various TEE vendors, Linaro began working with the STMicroelectronics TEE project.
 Before we were able to open-source this code, we needed to replace some proprietary components with open source components.
 This work took several months with engineers from both STMicroelectronics and Linaro's SWG making significant contributions.
 These components included the cryptographic library, secure monitor, build system and others.
-At the same time, the code base was cleaned up with the application of [Coding standards](https://optee.readthedocs.io/en/latest/general/coding_standards.html#coding-standards),
+At the same time, the code base was cleaned up with the application of [Coding
+                    standards](https://optee.readthedocs.io/en/latest/general/coding_standards.html#coding-standards),
                     by running
                     [checkpatch](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/scripts/checkpatch.pl),